 Maternal-Child Home Health Visits

-Wayne Memorial’s Department of Home Health Services can send a registered nurse to your home to provide a physical assessment of you and your baby.
-Our RNs can also offer helpful tips on caring for yourself and your newborn, either in person or over the phone.
-Before you leave the hospital, we will ask you if you’d like a home health visit.
-If so, we will contact you or simply call us to arrange a visit.
+With a physician’s order, Wayne Memorial’s Department of Home Health Services will send a registered nurse to your home to provide a physical assessment of you and your baby.
+Our RNs can also offer helpful tips on caring for yourself and your newborn, either before you leave the hospital or over the phone.
 Phone support is available around the clock.